Seeeb3/Shrooms/README.md

 # 🍄 Mushroom Classification Project (Shrooms) 🍄

 This project aims to collect, clean, and analyze data scraped from [rogersmushrooms.com](https://rogersmushrooms.com) in order to build a dataset of mushrooms annotated by edibility status (edible vs poisonous).
-Various machine learning models are trained and compared based on textual descriptions of mushrooms.

 ---

 ## 📌 Objectives

 - Scrape mushroom pages from Rogers Mushrooms
-- Extract scientific names and edibility labels
+- Extract scientific names, descriptions and edibility labels
 - Clean and normalize the data
 - Generate a labeled dataset: `edible` vs `poisonous`
 - Retrieve mushroom descriptions from Wikipedia